 If the flow rate is slower than optimal, it can leave gaps, and if it is high, you can witness excessive material on the layers such as blobs and zits.

 - Try to find the right flow rate for the printing process.

 - Adjust in small intervals using a Flow Rate Test then see which flow rate gives you the best results

 - Always keep an eye for over-extrusion while increasing flow rate and under extrusion while lowering the flow rate.

 This setting is great to combat under or over-extrusion in your 3D prints, which can definitely negatively affect your dimensional accuracy/

 This setting in Cura allows you to adjust the size of your 3D print in the X/Y axis.
 If you have a 3D print with holes that are too big, you can apply a positive value to your horizontal offset to compensate.

-Vise versa, for smaller holes you should apply a negative value to your horizontal offset to compensate.
+Vice versa, for smaller holes, you should apply a negative value to your horizontal offset to compensate.

 The main role played by this setting is:

 - It compensates for the change in size that happens when the shrinks as it cools.